jason-zetaris/spark-website/spark-connect/index.md

 Spark Connect also enables you to embed Spark in text editors on remote clusters without SSH (“remote development”).

-Embedding Spark in text editors with Classic Spark requires a Spark Session running locally or an SSH connection to a remote Spark Driver.
+When you do not use Spark Connect, embedding Spark in text editors with Spark requires a Spark Session running locally or an SSH connection to a remote Spark Driver.

 Spark Connect lets you connect to a remote Spark Driver with a connection that’s fully embedded in a text editor without SSH.
 This provides users with a better experience when developing code in a text editor like VS Code on a remote Spark cluster.